dobbelina/Playground/README.md

 Download ffmpeg from here: https://ffmpeg.zeranoe.com/builds/

 It's a zip archive, so no installation required, just extract ffmpeg.exe to a location of your choice.

 For this purpose i have made a custom program for this to simplify, called FFMPEG_Recorder.exe that you can find a link to at the bottom.

 Download it and put in the same folder as ffmpeg.exe, or some other permanent location from where it will work as a "dummy player" before running it.

-Now start FFMPEG_Recorder.exe that you got from here, and point to the location of ffmpeg.exe, after that you will be prompted for a download location for the videos.
+Now start FFMPEG_Recorder.exe, and point to the location of ffmpeg.exe, after that you will be prompted for a download location for the videos.

 After execution, 2 xml files will be created in the same folder as FFMPEG_Recorder.exe,